rugare-m/Benchmarking-UMI-aware-and-standard-variant-callers-on-synthetic-and-real-ctDNA-datasets/README.md

-# Benchmarking UMI-aware and standard variant callers on synthetic and real ctDNA datasets
+# Benchmarking UMI-aware and Standard Variant Callers on Synthetic and Real ctDNA Datasets

 ### Background
 This project was part of my PhD program at the University of Liverpool's Health Data Science between 2020 and 2024.
 A preprint is currently under review with BMC Genomics and [available on Research Square.](https://www.researchsquare.com/article/rs-3610989/v1)